-- \circ $\;$ All children make visits to their new class and teacher in the summer term. - Class teachers meet in the summer term to pass on information about all pupils and their individual needs. - Some children will have a transition booklet to take home over the holidays with pictures and information about their new class or school. - Some children have a One Page Profile which is updated in the summer term telling their new class teacher and support staff about their strengths and what they need in school to help them. - Additional visits may be arranged to reassure more anxious children. - \circ $\;$ All information about a child is passed to new schools.
+- o All children make visits to their new class and teacher in the summer term. - Class teachers meet in the summer term to pass on information about all pupils and their individual needs. - Some children will have a transition booklet to take home over the holidays with pictures and information about their new class or school. - The new class teacher will be part of the IEP review's in the summer term and pupils will have the opportunity to update their strengths and what they need in school to help them. - o Additional visits may be arranged to reassure more anxious children. - o Appropriate information about a child is passed to new schools with parental permission.